Mist-Automation-Programmability/Mist-API-Cookbook/switch_firmware_upgrade/SwitchUpgradeExample.md

 ```

 ## Step 2:
-Perform upgrade on switches.
+Perform upgrade on switches at a single site.
+Iterate through all sites that have switches you want to upgrade.
 If you want the switch to reboot automatically, set the `reboot` key in the body.

 ```
 POST /api/v1/sites/:site_id/devices/upgrade